 How to Get Rid of Fleas on Dogs

 Fleas are a type of bloodsucking insect known as parasites.
 These parasites live on the exterior of their host (in this case, the dog is the host and the exterior is their coat).
-According to Britannica, "Flea, (order Siphonaptera), any of a group of bloodsucking insects that are important carriers of disease and can be serious pests."
+According to Britannica, a flea (order Siphonaptera) is "any of a group of bloodsucking insects that are important carriers of disease and can be serious pests."

-Though fleas are popularly thought to be relatively harmless, they can transmit harmful parasites, such as tapeworm and typhus.
+Though fleas are popularly thought to be relatively harmless, they can transmit harmful parasites, such as tapeworms and typhus.
 The main concern with a flea infestation on a pet is loss of blood.

 In fact, Britannica adds that fleas were the "chief agent transmitting the Black Death (bubonic plague) in the Middle Ages," acting as "an essential link in the chain of events that resulted in the death of a quarter of the population of Europe."

 But don't panic.
 If your dog has a case of fleas, he's not going to start another bubonic plague.
 In fact, most cases of fleas can be taken care of relatively easily, especially if they are caught quickly.

 Are Fleas Visible?